skrivov/erapp/SPEC.md

 /upload, /review, /decision: Legacy compatibility routes that redirect to /home/upload, /home/review, and /home/decision respectively.

-/policies: Read‑only Policy Explorer with date selector to view active rules for a specific effective date.
-Displays both all policies and currently active ones.
+/policies: Policy Explorer with date selector and view mode selector (Active/Inactive/All).
+Includes "LLM Analysis" button that sends active policies to `/api/policy-eval` and displays comprehensive results: summary stats, warnings, conflicts, gaps, and test results with pass/fail indicators.
+Results can be dismissed.

-/admin/policies: Redirects to /policies (legacy route).

 ### UX Rules